samirmartins/pydaq/docs/get_model_nidaq.md

 ## Adquiring the model using Graphical User Interface (GUI)

-Using GUI to adquire the model is really straighforward and require only three LOC (lines of code):
+Using GUI to adquire the model is really straighforward and require only two LOC (lines of code):

 ```python
 from pydaq.pydaq_global import PydaqGui

 PydaqGui()
 ```
-After this command, the following screen will show up, where the user should select the NIDAQ option and go to Get Model tab, to be able to define parameters and start to acquire data.
+After this command, the following screen will show up.
+In "Get Model" screen the user is able to define parameters and start the experiment to adquire the model.

 ![](img/get_model_nidaq.jpg)